Meet Our Team

 |Dr. Zachary Lasker

-Director, Melton Research Center for Jewish Education and The Davidson School Education Projects
+Director of Education Projects, Melton Research Center for Jewish Education and The Davidson School

 Dr. Zachary Lasker served for 10 years as director of Camp Ramah in California, a position that was preceded by many summers as a counselor, head of singing, and unit head.
 He mentored graduate students as an instructor at the Fingerhut School of Education at American Jewish University, and taught students in both day school and supplementary school settings.
 Prior to his pursuits as an educator, Dr. Lasker worked in nonprofit marketing at Gary Wexler + Associates: Passion Marketing.

 Dr. Lasker earned his doctorate in Education from the University of California, Los Angeles.
 He holds an MA in Education from American Jewish University, and a BA in Sociology and Judaic Studies from the University of California, San Diego.
 Dr. Lasker is also a certified yoga instructor.
 He has published articles in eJewish Philanthropy, Los Angeles Jewish Journal, and San Diego Jewish Journal, and in the book Ramah at 60.
 In 2005, he and his family were honored by Adat Ari El in Valley Village, California, for their synagogue leadership.